Indian Polity / Making of the Constitution

 reminds the citizens about their responsibility towards the State and the fellow citizens.

-The Directive Principles of State Policy that are included into the Constitution, are a kind of guidelines to the State so that it will strive to push for the wellbeing of its people.
+The Directive Principles of State Policy (DPSP) that are included into the Constitution, are a kind of guidelines to the State in the governance of the country so that it will strive to push for the wellbeing of its people.
+Based on the nature of the Directive Principles, M.P.
+Sharma classified DPSPs into three broad categories namely, Socialistic, Gandhian and Liberal Directive Principles.

 The Judiciary is the final resort for the citizens of the country to protect their rights.
 So, its independence is utmost important.
 The